swodesh-2001/swodesh.github.io/_pages/about.md

 Hello,

 I am Swodesh Sharma, a passionate and driven Electrical Engineering graduate from Pulchowk Engineering College, Tribhuvan University, in Lalitpur, Nepal.
-I am interested in Power Engineering , topics ranging from Renewable energy intergration to Power Electronics with strong focus on application of AI algorithms.
+I am interested in Power System and Power Electronics AI algorithms.
 My undergraduate thesis was on `Developing a new control strategy for transformerless grid-connected PV inverters`.

 `I am seeking a Research assistant position on Application of AI on Power System/Power Electronics Converters for grid integration`.